 Those with a background in the cooperative movement knew that cooperation was important because it represented an institutional response to the tensions created by the differing, and often competing appeals of individual schools and colleges and of groups within each establishment.
 Of course, one of the most important and distinctive characteristics of the co-operative movement is the way it attacks excessive and exploitative individualism and how it seeks to find ways to accommodate the diversity of human experience.
 For the Marches Consortium, going forward and understanding the relationships between cooperation, community and individuality was not simple.
-The forces leading to the creation of the Marches Consortium provide part of the explanation because they created the original frameworks.
+The forces leading to the creation of the Marches Consortium provide as a co-operative for some 26 years, it is now in a phase where it may close.
+The impending simply because newly and principals, local see the need to work of the majority.